Features

 That’s ambitious.
 What advice would you give young people who want to venture into agriculture?

 Start small.
 Don’t wait for perfect resources.
 Collaborate, be consistent, and use what you have.
-When I started, I didn’t own a system; I only had the internet on my phone and curiosity for research.
+When I started, I didn’t own a system; I only had the internet on my phone and was curious about research.
 Agriculture offers endless opportunities if you’re persistent.

 What challenges do young agricultural innovators face today?